 SP-GiST is an abbreviation for space-partitioned GiST.
-SP-GiST supports partitioned search trees, which facilitate development of a wide range of different non-balanced data structures, such as quad-trees, k-d trees, and suffix trees (tries).
+SP-GiST supports partitioned search trees, which facilitate development of a wide range of different non-balanced data structures, such as quad-trees, k-d trees, and radix trees (tries).
 The common feature of these structures is that they repeatedly divide the search space into partitions that need not be of equal size.
 Searches that are well matched to the partitioning rule can be very fast.

 These popular data structures were originally developed for in-memory usage.
 In main memory, they are usually designed as a set of dynamically allocated nodes linked by pointers.
 This is not suitable for direct storing on disk, since these chains of pointers can be rather long which would require too many disk accesses.
 In contrast, disk-based data structures should have a high fanout to minimize I/O. The challenge addressed by SP-GiST is to map search tree nodes to disk pages in such a way that a search need access only a few disk pages, even if it traverses many nodes.